osbox68/Repo/04-Front-End/08-Product-Design-Sprint/04-Basic-UI-Kit/README.md

 - A button
 - An input

 The 3 last components will be a more bit complex to create than the first one.
 You will need to group several items together.
-To do that, start by selecting each item, then right-click on the selected items an choose `Group selection` (you can also press `cmd` or `ctrl` + `g`).
+To do that, start by selecting each item, then right-click on the selected items and choose `Group selection` (you can also press `cmd` or `ctrl` + `g`).

 Here is an example of doing it for the button creation: